 7. Watch Out for Frequent Spelling Mistakes

-Here’s a list of frequent spelling mistakes students make.
+Here’s a list of frequent spelling mistakes students make in grammar for IELTS.
 Make sure you understand the rule behind each mistake so that in the IELTS Writing exam you don’t make these mistakes!

 Double“l” in adverbs.
 Normally, you can add –ly to many adjectives and turn them into adverbs.
 For example, interesting becomes the adverb interestingly.
 However, if the adjective ends in l already, then its adverb will have a double l: